HL7/davinci-crd/input/pagecontent/hooks.md

 Multiple alternatives can be proposed by providing multiple suggestions.
 Each suggestion **SHOULD** contain either a single "update" action to revise the existing proposed order; or both a "delete" action for the current proposed order and a "create" action for the new proposed order.
 In some cases, additional "create" actions might be needed if there's a need to convey a non-[contained]({{site.data.fhir.path}}references.html#contained) Medication, Device or other resource.
 The "delete" action resource element is not expected to adhere to any profile as it is only expected to contain the "id" property of the resource being replaced.
 Any other elements will be ignored.

 The choice of "update" vs. "delete + create" **SHOULD** be based on how significant the change is - and how relevant other decision support on the original request will still be.
-If cards returned by other service providers might still be relevant (e.g., because there was just a small change in dose or frequency), then performing an 'update' will allow updates from other decision support cards to also be applied.
+If cards returned by other service providers might still be relevant (e.g. because there was just a small change in dose or frequency), then performing an 'update' will allow updates from other decision support cards to also be applied.
 If the change is significant enough that other decision support will not be relevant, a delete + create will allow the client to suppress decision support cards that no longer apply.

 When using this response type, the proposed orders (and any associated resources) **SHALL** comply with the following profiles: